 3. Kwando–Linyanti, Botswana

 This is a huge private reserve, covering 2,300 sq. km and attracting big densities of game.
 It’s a classic dry reserve – game viewing peaks from June through to October, with frequent sightings of wild dog in their natural habitat as they often den in the area.
 There are two properties in this reserve, Lagoon Camp and Lebala Camp.
 These two premier camps offer an intimate experience and are among our favorite camps in Botswana.

 4. Alex Walker’s Serian Camp, Southern Serengeti, Tanzania

-It is not very common to see wild dog in Northern Tanzania, but there’s one camp worth talking about and that is Alex Walker’s, located in the far south of the Serengeti.
+It is not very common to see wild dog in Northern Tanzania, but one camp to see wild dogs that is worth talking about is Alex Walker’s, located in the far south of the Serengeti.
 From December through to the end of March, it’s an incredible camp away from the crowds – and our clients often see wild dog in the area.
 The camp is pretty special, offering something a little different from the norm.
-A stay here includes extremely good walking safaris, authentic Maasai experiences and the Great Migration with no people present!
+A stay here includes extremely good walking safaris, authentic Maasai experiences, and the Great Migration with no people present!

 5. Linyanti Savute, Botswana

 Located in a similar area to the Kwando Linyanti, this reserve covers 1,250 sq. km and contains just three high-quality camps.
 These are Wilderness Savuti Camp, Wilderness DumaTau, and Wilderness King’s Pool, all premium camps and among some of the best in the country.
 A lot of people who know Africa will recommend this area as the best place to see wild dog!